SAKryukov/remoting-dotnet/article/article.md

     new Implementation());
 ~~~

+The fact that the class `Implementation` implements `IMyContract` is guaranteed by the [constraints on the generic type parameters](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters).
+The fact that the contract type is an interface is [validated during runtime](#heading-rejection-of-invalid-contract-interfaces).

 This is a constructor call which performs the reflection of both `IMyContract` and `Implementation` types and emits the network-enabled proxy object on the fly using `Reflection.Emit`.
 Essentially, this object can convert data into the calls to the methods of the `Implementation` instance passed as a second parameter of the `Implementation` constructor, obtain the return object of each call and convert it to data.
 This input data is received from or sent to a network stream.

 After the call to the constructor, the `server.Start()` can be called.
 This call is non-blocking, as all the operations are performed in two separate threads, one for connection and another for the remote method call protocol.